georgembugua00/COVID_19_Project/README.md

-# Unveiling the Link: Pre-Existing Health and COVID-19 Mortality with SQL (using Microsoft SQL Server Management Studio)
+# Analyzing COVID-19 Mortality and Pre-Existing Health with SQL

 This project leverages the power of SQL, executed through Microsoft SQL Server Management Studio (SSMS), to investigate the potential role of pre-existing health conditions in COVID-19 mortality disparities across countries.
 SSMS serves as a robust platform for data exploration and manipulation throughout this analysis.

-## Project Methodology:
+# Project Methodology:

 **Data Acquisition:** Secure high-quality datasets from reputable sources like Our World in Data (COVID-19 deaths) and public health databases (pre-existing health conditions).